-At the Argus Group, our culture is to do the right thing, the right way, always, especially when it comes to our staff.
-Our compensation programme is a key component of our talent management strategy, and management are incentivised on forward-looking activities that generates long-term sustainable value.
-The Argus Group offers remuneration packages to attract, retain and motivate high quality employees in the respective jurisdictions in which we operate.
+At Argus, our culture is to do the right thing, the right way, always, especially when it comes to our staff.
+Our compensation programme is a key component of our talent management strategy, and management are incentivised on forward-looking activities that generate long-term sustainable value.
+Argus offers remuneration packages to attract, retain and motivate high quality employees in the respective jurisdictions in which we operate.
 Both fixed and variable remuneration is offered.
 Fixed remuneration is given in the form of a base salary and is determined by taking into account an individual's experience and qualifications.
-Variable remuneration is discretionary and takes the form of cash bonus and is available to all staff.
+Variable remuneration is discretionary and takes the form of a cash bonus and is available to all staff.